 - Space available between driveways and/or bus stops.

 - Whether roads are bus routes.

 The locations of speed calming improvements for your street, shown in detailed plans below:

 - Download the proposed plans and locations of the speed calming measures in Manurewa (PDF 10.6MB, 11 pages).

-We want your feedback to help us improve our plan for the proposed road safety improvements.
+We consulted on this proposal from 1 April 2019 to 10 May 2019 to improve our plan for the proposed road safety improvements.
 Local knowledge will help give us a better understanding of the area, your needs, and any improvements that can be made to the design.